Learn about sensitivity labels

-Protect content in third-party apps and services by using Microsoft Cloud App Security.
-With Cloud App Security, you can detect, classify, label, and protect content in third-party apps and services, such as SalesForce, Box, or DropBox, even if the third-party app or service does not read or support sensitivity labels.
+Protect content in third-party apps and services by using Microsoft Defender for Cloud Apps.
+With Defender for Cloud Apps, you can detect, classify, label, and protect content in third-party apps and services, such as SalesForce, Box, or DropBox, even if the third-party app or service does not read or support sensitivity labels.

 Protect containers that include Teams, Microsoft 365 Groups, and SharePoint sites.
 For example, set privacy settings, external user access and external sharing, and access from unmanaged devices.

 Extend sensitivity labels to Power BI: When you turn on this capability, you can apply and view labels in Power BI, and protect data when it's saved outside the service.

 Extend sensitivity labels to assets in Azure Purview: When you turn on this capability, currently in preview, you can apply your sensitivity labels to files and schematized data assets in Azure Purview.
 The schematized data assets include SQL, Azure SQL, Azure Synapse, Azure Cosoms, and AWS RDS.

 Extend sensitivity labels to third-party apps and services.
 Using the Microsoft Information Protection SDK, third-party apps can read sensitivity labels and apply protection settings.

 Classify content without using any protection settings.
 You can also simply assign a label as a result of classifying the content.
 This provides users with a visual mapping of classification to your organization's label names, and can use the labels to generate usage reports and see activity data for your sensitive content.
 Based on this information, you can always choose to apply protection settings later.